leviathanindustries/noddy/README.md

 ## Services

+A service is a set of API endpoints that serve a specific purpose, such as the API of a website.
+This is a useful way of encapsulating a set of functionality.

 Any specific services that are required should be written in the server/service directory.
 If they exist there, and if they need specific config, then their config should be provided in settings.json in an object named with the service name.
 See some service examples for how this works in general.